 You may conclude your studies with a bachelor’s qualification or pursue another career by applying for a different graduate degree.
 Please note however that your guaranteed place in graduate study will only apply to the course listed in the Graduate Degree Package.

 No, you will not automatically be offered a place in the single undergraduate degree that corresponds to your chosen Graduate Degree Package.
-It is important to ensure you make a separate application for your preferred single undergraduate degree.
+It is important to ensure you have included the single degree VTAC code on your preference list if you wish to be considered for the single degree.

 For example, if you apply for the Bachelor of Science / Master of Engineering Graduate Degree Package (entry ATAR 96.00+) and you achieve an ATAR of 95.50, you will not automatically be made an offer for the Bachelor of Science undergraduate degree (entry ATAR 85.00).
 If you would like to be considered for the single undergraduate degree, you will need to include this separate VTAC code on your preference list.